 FSAs vs. HSAs: How Are They Different?

-Thinking FSAs and HSAs sound pretty similar?
+Thinking FSAs sound similar to a Health Savings Account (HSA)?
 Well, you’re right; they have a lot in common.
+Plus, you can use both to pay for Invisalign.
 But they also differ in key ways.
 Here’s what you need to know.

 |How to Qualify||Hold a job that includes Flexible Spending Accounts (FSAs).||Enroll in a high-deductible health plan.|